Better For Bodybuilding: Good Mornings vs Romanian Deadlifts

 The good morning exercise is always intended to increase hamstring, glutes, lower back, and hip strength.

-It also helps to add muscles hypertrophy and endurance which increases the overall body awareness that is needed for advanced workouts like squats and deadlifts.
+It also helps to add muscle hypertrophy and endurance which increases the overall body awareness that is needed for advanced workouts like squats and deadlifts.

 This exercise is very effective because it is easy to learn, load, and program.